Adelio Dell'Oro: Return to Italy

 In 2009, he returned to Italy where he served the Parish of San Zeno in Cambiago.
 He was appointed vice-rector of the college at Guastalla Monza and Diocesan Assistant of Communion and Liberation from 2010 to 2012.

 Appointment as Bishop and Return to Kazakhstan

-On the Solemnity of St Ambrose, 7 December 2012, Pope Benedict XVI appointed Dell'Oro Apostolic Administrator of Atyrau, Kazakhstan (upon the resignation of Bishop Janusz Wiesław Kaleta) and Titular Bishop of Castulo.
+On the Solemnity of St Ambrose, 7 December 2012, Pope Benedict XVI appointed Dell'Oro Apostolic Administrator of Atyrau, Kazakhstan (upon the resignation of Bishop Janusz Kaleta) and Titular Bishop of Castulo.

 He received his episcopal ordination on 2 March 2013 in the cathedral of Milan by the hands of Cardinal Angelo Scola, Archbishop of Milan with Cardinal Dionigi Tettamanzi, Archbishop Emeritus of Milan, and Archbishop Tomasz Peta of Astana as co-consecrators.
 He arrived in Atyrau on 21 April.

 On 31 January 2015, Dell'Oro was appointed Bishop of Karaganda by Pope Francis although he remained as Apostolic Administrator of Atyrau until 16 May.

+On 10 August 2026, the Vatican announced that Pope Leo had accepted Dell'Oro's resignation as bishop of Karaganda and appointed Piotr Pytlowany to succeed him.